fernandofixie/fernandofixie/README.md

 - 👋 Hi, I’m @fernandofixie, Fernando Roldan P. Valenzuela
-- 👀 I’m interested in playing games like (MHW, Dota2, Dead Island Riptide, Diablo 4 and too much more to mention :) )
+- 👀 I’m interested in playing guitar, games like MHW, Dota2, Dead Island Riptide, Diablo 4, among others.
+Bicycling and skateboarding are my favorite exercises
 - 🌱 I’m currently learning ... new languages about C# in .NET Framework,Python, learning about open-source management system like Wordpress, Joomla and Drupal.
 - 💞️ I’m looking to collaborate on designing logos for your business, developing new projects, and facing the challenges ahead
 - 📫 How to reach me ...
 09617010979 / frpvalenzuela@gmail.com /